eclipse-iceoryx/iceoryx/CONTRIBUTING.md

 amount of data has to be transferred via an inter-process-communication (IPC) mechanism.
 Find more infos on the [Eclipse site](https://projects.eclipse.org/projects/technology.iceoryx).

-## Developer resources

-Information regarding source code management, builds, coding standards, and more can be found on the [Eclipse site](https://projects.eclipse.org/projects/technology.iceoryx/developer).

 ## Eclipse Contributor Agreement

 Before your contribution can be accepted by the project team, contributors must